 …

 In the initiation phase, the sensing initiator shall send a DMG Sensing Request frame to each intended sensing responder to request them to participate in the coordinated monostatic DMG sensing instance.
 The STA ID field of the DMG Setup Request frame shall indicate the order of DMG Sensing Request frames and the Monostatic Sounding Mode field shall be set to 0 to identify the parallel sounding mode.
-Each sensing responder shall not respond with the DMG Sensing Response frame to the sensing initiator later than a SIFS after the request.
+Each sensing responder shall respond with the DMG Sensing Response frame to the sensing initiator within SIFS after the request.

 …

 In the reporting phase, if the reports are needed (see 9.4.2.325 (DMG Sensing Measurement Setup element)), the sensing initiator shall send a DMG Sensing Poll frame to each sensing responder for the report in order of the STA ID field.
 Each sensing responder shall respond with a DMG Sensing Measurement Report frame to the sensing initiator no later than a SIFS after the DMG Sensing Poll frame.
-The sensing initiator shall not send the first DMG Sensing Poll frame until the largest Sounding Duration plus the SIFS and BRPIFS after the last DMG Sensing Response frame.
+The sensing initiator shall send the first DMG Sensing Poll frame within the largest Sounding Duration plus the SIFS and BRPIFS after the last DMG Sensing Response frame.

 …